 Tetracycline hydrochloride is effective against infections caused by trachoma, rickettsiae, mycoplasma, and chlamydia, as well as, Gram-positive and Gram-negative bacteria.

-It is widely distributed to organs and tissues, but only a small amount to central spinal fluid.
-It is eliminated unchanged primarily via glomerular filtration and may accumulate with repeated dosing in those with impaired renal function.
+It is widely distributed to organs and tissues, including passing through the placenta and into the fetus of pregnant animals, but only a small amount enters the central spinal fluid.
+The drug is excreted into breast milk, and is eliminated unchanged primarily via glomerular filtration and may accumulate with repeated dosing in those with impaired renal function.
 The drug is apparently not metabolized, but excreted into the GI tract where it may become inactive after chelation with fecal material.

 See Tetracyclines for additional pharmacological effects.

-Has a decreased effect when given with antacids or GI products containing aluminum, calcium, zinc, or magnesium, or with iron containing preparations (example: multivitamins).
+- Tetracycline has a decreased effect when given with antacids or GI products containing aluminum, calcium, zinc, or magnesium, or with iron containing preparations (e.g., multivitamins).

 CNS: intracranial hypertension

 EENT: sore throat